|

 It is

-areas.
-The Human Resources knowledge area has been renamed to Resource
+PMBoK® Guide.
+The Human Resources knowledge area has been renamed to

-subject in order to cover both types: human and other project resources.
+Resource subject in order to cover both types: human and other project

 The

-containing primary inputs and primary outputs.
-ISO 21500 descriptions are
+and primary outputs.
+ISO 21500 descriptions are substantially shorter than

 describe one process.